 Advanced course in complete denture procedures with emphasis on the clinical procedures necessary to satisfy the functional esthetic needs of the edentulous patient.
 Immediate, interim and treatment dentures as well as relines, rebases and repair procedures are discussed.
+An overview of overdentures and implant prostheses is provided.
 1R, 16W.